PrestaShop/prestashop.github.io/news/_posts/releases/2020-11-18-prestashop-1-7-7-0-available.md

 ## New features & improvements in 1.7.7.0

+### The new order pages

-In this version we focused on improving productivity with the [full redesign and new features of order pages](https://build.prestashop.com/news/the-new-order-pages-in-prestaShop-1-7-7/), improving growth and flexibility with [the international improvements](https://build.prestashop.com/news/prestashop-keeps-growing-internationally/) and [the fuzzy search](https://build.prestashop.com/news/introduction-to-the-fuzzy-search/) and kept working on robustness with the symfony migration and bug fixes as well.
+In this version we focused on improving productivity with the [full redesign and new features of order pages](https://build.prestashop.com/news/the-new-order-pages-in-prestaShop-1-7-7/)

+### International improvements

+PrestaShop is an international solution.
+We aim at providing highly global features for worldwide users, this is why growth and flexibility were improved with some [international improvements](https://build.prestashop.com/news/prestashop-keeps-growing-internationally/)

+### Fuzzy Search

+[The fuzzy search](https://build.prestashop.com/news/introduction-to-the-fuzzy-search/) improve both the user experience and the conversion rate on your site

+### Robustness

+We kept working on robustness with the symfony migration and bug fixes as well.

 ## Download